uboslinux/ubos-docs/sphinx/users/installation/raspberrypi.rst

 If you are not sure which model you have, consult `this page <http://www.raspberrypi.org/products/>`_.

-If you have a Raspberry Pi 2, go to :doc:`this page <raspberrypi2>`.
+If you have a Raspberry Pi 2 or Raspberry Pi 3, go to :doc:`this page <raspberrypi2>`.

 #.
 Download a UBOS boot image from `depot.ubos.net`.
-   Beta images for the Raspberry Pi are at `http://depot.ubos.net/yellow/armv6h/images <http://depot.ubos.net/yellow/armv6h/images>`_.
+   Beta images for the Raspberry Pi Zero or 1 are at `http://depot.ubos.net/yellow/armv6h/images <http://depot.ubos.net/yellow/armv6h/images>`_.
    Look for a file named ``ubos_yellow-rpi_LATEST.img.xz``.